-Term Meaning GWh Gigawatt-hour - a measure of thermal energy equivalent to one million kilowatt-hours IGEM Institute of Gas Engineers and Managers kWh Kilowatt-hour - a measure of thermal energy equivalent to 3.6 megajoules LDZ Local Distribution Zone (gas distribution networks in GB comprise 13 LDZs) LDZ FWACV The LDZ flow-weighted average calorific value, presently applied to consumer billing.
-LDZ FWACV Cap A process by which the LDZ FWACV value is limited to a maximum of 1 megajoule per cubic metre above the lowest-CV gas source to the LDZ LTS The Local (gas) Transmission System - The highest-pressure tier within the LDZ, which transports gas from NTS/LDZ offtakes and local storage to the rest of the LDZ network.
-METER POINT Supply Meter point (As defined in Section G 1.3.1 of the UNC) MJ/m3 Megajoules per cubic metre - the standard units used for expressing the energy content of gas at a temperature of 15°C and a pressure of 1013.25 millibars.
-MPRN Meter point Reference Number (a unique reference number for each Supply Meter point) NIC Network Innovation Competition NTS The gas National Transmission System - the national network of high-pressure gas pipelines which transports gas from primary gas terminals and storage to the 13 Local Distribution Networks in Scotland, England and Wales, and to directly connected gas power generation and very large industrial consumers.
+Term Meaning LDZ FWACV The LDZ flow-weighted average calorific value, presently applied to consumer billing.
+LDZ FWACV Cap A process by which the LDZ FWACV value is limited to a maximum of 1 megajoule per cubic metre above the lowest-CV gas source to the LDZ LTS The Local (gas) Transmission System - The highest- pressure tier within the LDZ, which transports gas from NTS/LDZ offtakes and local storage to the rest of the LDZ network.
+Meter point Supply Meter point (As defined in Section G 1.3.1 of the UNC) MJ/m3 Megajoules per cubic metre - the standard units used for expressing the energy content of gas at a temperature of 15°C and a pressure of 1013.25 millibars.
+MPRN Meter point Reference Number (a unique reference number for each Supply Meter point) NIC Network Innovation Competition

+Term Meaning NTS The gas National Transmission System - the national network of high-pressure gas pipelines which transports gas from primary gas terminals and storage to the 13 Local Distribution Networks in Scotland, England and Wales, and to directly connected gas power generation and very large industrial consumers.
 Propanation The process of enriching low-CV biomethane gas with high-CV propane (typically fossil based) to increase its calorific value to match the flow-weighted average CV for the relevant LDZ.
 RTU Remote Telemetry Unit SAT Site Acceptance Testing SDRC Successful Delivery Reward Criteria System node A section of pipework, fed by specific regulators on the gas distribution system which represents the lowest level of detail at which network models can simulate gas demand from loads connected to it, and hence the travel, mixing and CV of gas supplying it.
-TWh Terrawatt-hour - a measure of thermal energy equivalent to one billion kilowatt-hours (1 $\times$ 10 $^{9}$ ) UMS Unmetered (electricity) Supply UNC Uniform Network Code (the common contract for all system users of the GB gas grid)
+TWh Terawatt-hour - a measure of thermal energy equivalent to one billion kilowatt-hours (1 x 109 kWh) UMS Unmetered (electricity) Supply UNC Uniform Network Code (the common contract for all system users of the GB gas grid)